pkiraly/pkiraly.github.io/topics.md

 Research questions and tasks (Computer Science):

-* Finalise Avram schema reader
+* Finalise Avram schema reader.
-* Finalise a record reader which takes an Avram schema, parse records which are in the schema describe by the Avram schema (in this case PICA), and creates Java objects for each record
+* Finalise a record reader which takes an Avram schema, parse records which are in the schema describe by the Avram schema (in this case PICA), and creates Java objects for each record.
-* Modify QA catalogue that it could validate the objects created the above mentioned mechanism, and produce the same output as it creates for MARC records
+* Modify QA catalogue that it could validate the objects created the above mentioned mechanism, and produce the same output as it creates for MARC records.

 Research questions and tasks (Humanities):